Rubella Titer FAQ

 Rubella is an infection caused by the rubella virus.
 Sometimes known as the German measles, rubella is a common infection that is spread through the droplets from an infected person.
 Rubella typically causes relatively mild symptoms such as a fever, rash and fatigue.

 The rubella blood test is a way to check for rubella immunity.
 Proof of rubella immunity is often needed for employment compliance and by students in healthcare programs.
-Because most people have received a rubella vaccination in the past, getting a rubella titer test is a way to avoid unnecessary rubella revaccination (via the MMR vaccine).
+Because most people have received a rubella vaccination in the past, getting a rubella titer test is a way to avoid unnecessary rubella revaccination.
+Additionally, rubella antibody titer levels have been observed to decay over time.

 To get a rubella titer near you, order online and get tested at the Quest Diagnostics lab that you selected.
 Once your rubella lab test report is ready, it will be available for download.
 As can be seen on the sample rubella lab report above, the rubella IgG antibody blood level will be reported as a number and can be compared against the reference range provided by the lab.
 The rubella titer is often ordered with the measles titer and the mumps titer, all of which comprise the MMR titer.